 Location Philadelphia, PA

 Sustainability Consultant The Sheward Partnership

-Project Team Bala Consulting Engineers; Construction Specifications; Cornerstone Consulting Engineering & Architectural; Eckert Seamans Cherin & Mellott; Forst Consulting and Architecture; The Harman Group; Harvey Marshall Berling Associates; Jeffrey M. Brown Associates; Pennoni Associates; Zipf Associates.
+Project Team Alan Hill Design; Bala Consulting Engineers; Construction Specifications, Inc.; Cornerstone Consulting; Eckert Seamans Cherin & Mellott; The Harman Group; Harvey Marshall Berling Associates; Jeffrey M. Brown Associates; Lux Populi; Pennoni; Zipf Associates, Inc.